 - Vertical axis

-- Label the categories on the horizontal axis to show what each bar stands for
+- The categories on the specific axis - show what each bar stands for.

 - The scale of the bar graph - shows the way in which numbers are used in the data.
 It is a system of marks at fixed intervals which helps in measuring objects.
 For example, the scale of a graph is written as 1 unit = 10 children.